Intellectual Strategies (the “Firm” or "we") and the Client (or "you") agree to the following Terms & Conditions.

 The Firm updates these Terms & Conditions from time to time, and such updates govern all new and ongoing matters.
+Your engagement and use of our services is evidence of your agreement to these Terms & Conditions, including all updates.
+Please check these Terms & Conditions regularly.

 The scope of this engagement includes general legal matters agreed to by the Client and the Firm, as set forth in a separate signed engagement letter (or authorized email) or as understood from the Client’s payment toward an applicable estimate, quote, retainer invoice, or similar documentation of mutual agreement.
 Upon mutual agreement, the Client’s representation may be expanded to include other related services.
 The Client is the only party represented by the Firm under this engagement.
 Other companies, individuals (including officers and employees, if any), and entities, even if related to or affiliated with the Client, are excluded from this engagement.